Third quantization with Hartree approximation for open-system bosonic transport: Examples

 For the 3rd Q with Hartree approximation, we present a more detailed analysis of the rectification against system size $L$.
 The diode effect measured by $R$ exhibits an initial steep linear rise followed by a plateau as $L$ increases, as shown in Fig.~\ref{fig:rectvsites}.
 Interestingly, there are oscillations similar to a damped harmonic oscillator as $R$ settles into the plateau.
 We therefore fit a damped sinusoidal function of the form

 where $A$ is the amplitude, $\alpha$ the characteristic length of decay, $k$ the wave vector, $\phi$ the phase shift, and $C$ the overall shift.
 From the fitting, we found that the wave vector and characteristic lengths of oscillations as a function of interaction exhibit non-monotonic behavior, as shown in Fig.~\ref{fig:rectvsites}.
 Around $U/t\approx 0.5$, there is a transition from rapid oscillations to smooth and longer wave length as the system changes from the weakly interacting regime to the intermediate interacting regime.
 Moreover, the dependence of the rectification on the wave vector suggests that the rectification may be related to mismatched wave packets of different wave vectors within the inhomogeneous system.
-The scalability of the 3rd Q with Hartree approximation to large system size thus allows us to reveal such an interesting phenomenon.
+Therefore, the rectification in the presence of the inhomogeneous interactions is likely due to the suppression of wave packets in the system, as the two sides of the system block each other with the mismatch.
+The scalability of the 3rd Q with Hartree approximation to large system size thus allows us to reveal such an interesting phenomenon in large systems closer to the thermodynamic limit.